DarleySoares/client-server-socket/README.md

 # Client-server with socket

 The project establishes a socket server that waiting for a message from the client.
-When one message is arrived from the client, the server changes that message switching lowercase to uppercase, and vice versa, the server also changes the order of sentence
+When one message is arrived from the client, the server changes that message switching lowercase to uppercase, and vice versa, the server also changes the order of sentence.

 ## How to compile